Before And After: My Punjabi Fashion Sense

 The great thing about shopping in India is they do cash on delivery, so if you have a foreign bank card you can easily get cash out to pay for items.
 However during my second stay this was useless given the cash crisis.
 Not a single ATM had cash that I could access and it was difficult finding retailers who accepted international cards.
 Amazon being a global brand fortunately was one retailer who did accept international cards.

-My style went from wearing loose fitting salwar kameez made from Grandma's curtains.
-To wearing more simple elegant designs of full length kurti's that flowed with your figure.
-Do you prefer my before or after style?
+My style went from wearing loose fitting salwar kameez made from Grandma's curtains, to wearing more simple elegant designs of full length kurti's that flowed with my figure.
+I'm sure that my style will only evolve as I discover more and more places to buy fashionable attire that is affordable.
+Such as Fabric Oz and Utsav Fashion who I then discovered online after returning home from my second trip to India.

-What has been your Punjabi or Indian fashion sense over the years?
+What has been your Indian fashion sense over the years?
 Post your before and after photos below in the comments.